Amazon’s way ahead of the marketing game, which is why they launched the Amazon Influencer Program a few years ago.

 This means that influencers can be a great help to brands that want to expand their reach and increase Amazon sales.

 Most Amazon sellers and brands are better off working with micro-influencers, though.
 Here’s why:

-It appears that smaller followings and more humble backgrounds makes these micro-influencers more approachable and relatable.
-They’re also more likely to interact with followers, so posts about an Amazon store or products will get more attention and engagement.
+It appears that smaller followings and humble backgrounds make micro-influencers more approachable and relatable.
+They’re also more likely to interact with followers.
+So, posts about an Amazon store or product will get more attention and engagement.

 How TikTok Can Increase Brand Awareness and Amazon Sales

 TikTok is now a significant player in the social media game.
 More and more brands are using TikTok to reach and engage with customers.
 Amazon brands can also leverage this social platform to drive brand awareness and increase sales.

 This represents a great opportunity for sellers to tap into this audience, which tends to make more emotional than logical purchase decisions.

 Within a year of its creation, TikTok generated more than 100 million global users.
 The app quickly increased in popularity and got more downloads than Instagram, WhatsApp, and YouTube in 2018.